Your guide to learning to drive in Ilford

 Won’t cost a fortune!

-Look at objective review sites like Trustpilot or Driving School Reviews to see what learners like you have said about the driving schools in Ilford.
+Look at objective review sites to see what learners like you have said about the driving schools in Ilford.
 Don’t just rely on a driving school’s website for reviews as they normally only select their best ones.

 If you block book with certain schools in Ilford but aren’t able to complete all your lessons, you won’t be refunded.
 It's always important to look through the terms and conditions carefully to make sure you don’t get caught out by any hidden policies.

 There are schools in Ilford that can provide you with a new instructor immediately, but others may not be able to.
 You’ll want to make sure that your driving school will allow you to change instructors if needed.